Universal Soldier: Day of Reckoning: Critical response

-Review aggregator Rotten Tomatoes reports a 56% approval rating for Universal Soldier: Day of Reckoning based on 50 reviews; the weighted average is 5.05/10.
+On review aggregation website Rotten Tomatoes the film has a 57% rating based on reviews from 51 critics, with an average rating of 5.6/10.
 The site's critical consensus reads: "The mooted final installment in the long-running series is a hyper-violent, often grim throwback to action movies of yore – which will appeal to some audiences just as emphatically as it deters others".
+On Metacritic it has a score of 58% based on reviews from 18 critics, indicating "mixed or average" reviews.

 Negative reviews tended to focus on the film's violence, which was considered excessive.
 Clark Collis of Entertainment Weekly stated that the film "is so gruelingly violent you half wonder if director John Hyams' goal is to make the audience get up and leave the theater rather than be party to the brutality".
-Scott Bowles of USA Today also criticized the film for being "so mean-spirited and joyfully violent" that it leans toward the torture porn genre.
+Scott Bowles of USA Today criticized the film for being "so mean-spirited and joyfully violent" that it leans toward the torture porn genre.
 Elizabeth Weitzman of the New York Daily News wrote that unprepared viewers are "bound to leave shellshocked.
 Not just because of the movie's brutal violence, but from the stunning realization that this grim franchise will never stop regenerating itself".

 Positive reviews suggested that Day of Reckoning successfully tweaked the series formula by introducing more horror and surreal elements.
 Nick Antosca of The Paris Review wrote that Day of Reckoning is "less an action film than a horror film", likening it to the films of David Lynch and early David Cronenberg and describing it as "strange, haunting, sometimes even beautiful odyssey that lingered with me more than any American movie in recent memory".
 He concluded that it is his "favorite movie of last year–the best movie of [2012], I would argue".
 Eric Kohn of IndieWire shared this sentiment, declaring it one of 2012's best action films: "Hyams delivers a remarkably satisfying action-thriller hybrid that constantly pushes ahead".
 Film critic Matt Zoller Seitz praised the film for its "elegant, committed action direction" and said that "it just radiates menace".
-He also went on to say that the Universal Soldier film series "is a rare series that takes more creative risks as it goes along".
-Bilge Ebiri, writing for the website Vulture, also gave praises to the film, writing that with the intro being reminiscent of a Michael Haneke film, "the entire thing has a mesmeric, unreal quality, where things can turn on a dime, and often do".
-Overall, he wrote that "if more action movies were like Universal Soldier: Day of Reckoning, the world would probably be a better place".
+He went on to say that the Universal Soldier film series "is a rare series that takes more creative risks as it goes along".
+Bilge Ebiri, writing for the website Vulture, praised the introduction comparing it to a Michael Haneke film, "the entire thing has a mesmeric, unreal quality, where things can turn on a dime, and often do".
+Ebiri wrote that "if more action movies were like Universal Soldier: Day of Reckoning, the world would probably be a better place".

 Reboot

-A reboot was in development and Richard Wenk was set to write the film as of October 2018, which will focus on one resurrected soldier.
+A reboot was in development and Richard Wenk was set to write the film as of October 2018, which would focus on one resurrected soldier.